Getting Started

 Everything goes into /opt/podwarden/ (configurable via INSTALL_DIR):

-.env— All configuration and secrets (permissions600)docker-compose.yml— Production compose file with three services:podwarden-db— PostgreSQL 16podwarden-api— FastAPI backend (host networking for Tailscale/SSH access)podwarden-ui— Next.js frontend
+.env— All configuration and secrets (permissions600)docker-compose.yml— Production compose file with three services:podwarden-db— PostgreSQL 16podwarden-api— FastAPI backend (uses host networking so it can reach hosts over LAN, mesh VPN, or public IP)podwarden-ui— Next.js frontend

 Database passwords, encryption keys, and JWT secrets are auto-generated.
 You never need to edit the compose file — all settings are controlled through .env.